The geometry of the Double Gyroid wire network: Quantum and Classical: Results for the Bravais, Honeycomb and Gyroid Lattices

 \subsubsection{Cocycles for the Gyroid}

-Both $L(\gp)$ which is the bcc lattice spanned by the vectors $f_i$ given in (\ref{bccveceq}) or $g_i$ (\ref{bccveceq2}). and $T(\gp)$ which is the fcc lattice spanned by the vectors $e_4,e_5,e_6$ obtain cocycles from the cocycle given by a vector $\vec{B}$ on $\R^3$ by restriction.
-Since both the fcc and the bcc lattices are Bravais lattices, these are precisely all cocycles coming from cocycles based on skew--symmetric forms.
+The maximal translation group $L$ for $\gp$ is the bcc lattice spanned by the vectors $f_i$ given in (\ref{bccveceq}) or $g_i$ (\ref{bccveceq2}).
+The lattice group $T(\gp)$ is the fcc lattice spanned by the vectors $e_4,e_5,e_6$.
+By restricting a cocycle given by a vector $\vec{B}$ on $\R^3$, we obtain a cocycle for each of these lattices.
+Since both the fcc and the bcc lattices are Bravais lattices, these are precisely all cocycles coming from cocycles based on anti--symmetric forms $\formTheta=\frac{1}{2\pi}B$ stemming from a magnetic field $B$.